LetsGrowMoreCommunity/WebDev-Playyard/Docs/2. CSS/CSS_Positioning.md

  ```
  <br/>

- * Fixed: The element will remain fixed on screen in its position even if we scroll.
+ * **Fixed**: The element will remain fixed on screen in its position even if we scroll.
 Eg.

 ``` css
 img{